microsoft/vcpkg-docs/vcpkg/contributing/maintainer-guide.md

 - The Azure SDKs (of the form `azure-Xxx`) have a `public-preview` feature.
 - `imgui` has an `experimental-docking` feature which engages their preview docking branch which uses a merge commit attached to each of their public numbered releases.

-### Default features should enable behaviors, not APIs
+### <a name="default-features-should-enable-behaviors-not-apis"></a> Default features must not add APIs

-If a consumer is depending directly upon a library, they can list out any desired features easily (`library[feature1,feature2]`).
-However, if a consumer _does not know_ they are using a library, they cannot list out those features.
-If that hidden library is like `libarchive` where features are adding additional compression algorithms (and thus behaviors) to an existing generic interface, default features offer a way to ensure a reasonably functional transitive library is built even if the final consumer doesn't name it directly.
+Default features are intended to ensure that a reasonably functional build of a library gets installed for customers who don't know they are using it.
+If they don't know they are using a library, they can't know to list features.
+For example, `libarchive` exposes features that enable compression algorithms to an existing generic interface; if built without any of such features, the library may have no utility.

+One must carefully consider whether a feature should be on by default, because disabling default features is complex.

+Disabling a default feature as a 'transitive' consumer requires:
+* All customers explicitly disabling default features via [`"default-features": false`](../reference/vcpkg-json.md#dependency-default-features) or including `[core]` in the feature list on the command line.
+* Naming the transitive dependency on the `vcpkg install` command line, or as a direct dependency in the top level manifest

-If the feature adds additional APIs (or executables, or library binaries) and doesn't modify the behavior of existing APIs, it should be left off by default.
-This is because any consumer which might want to use those APIs can easily require it via their direct reference.
+In vcpkg's curated registry, if the feature adds additional APIs, executables, or other binaries, it must be off by default.
 If in doubt, do not mark a feature as default.

 ### Do not use features to control alternatives in published interfaces